 Is Aggregate Cooling Always Necessary in Concrete Cooling Systems?

 The curing and hardening of concrete is a chemical reaction that occurs via hydration as the cement mix forms strong bonds with water.
 This chemical reaction is an exothermic reaction, meaning that it gives off heat as a byproduct.
 For large-pour concrete projects this can result in serious problems as the concrete expands, develops a temperature gradient, or experiences reduced tensile strength and cracking.
-To overcome this problem concrete, particularly for large projects, must typically undergo a cooling process.
+To overcome this problem concrete, particularly for large projects, must typically undergo a concrete cooling process.

 One effective method of concrete cooling is aggregate cooling.
 Let’s take a look at what aggregate cooling is, how it works, and whether or not it is always necessary for concrete cooling systems.